 Types of Biologic Drugs for Psoriasis

-Anti-TNF drugs that are approved for both psoriasis and psoriatic arthritis include:
+Anti-TNF drugs that are approved for both of those conditions include:

-As researchers learned more about the biology of psoriasis, they made biologics specifically for the disease.
+As researchers learned more about psoriasis, they made biologics specifically for the disease.

 The more targeted the treatment, the greater the chance it will work and with fewer side effects, Heffernan says.